basho/basho_docs/source/languages/en/java/cookbooks/clientfactory.md

 By using a cluster client (HTTPClusterClient or PBClusterClient) you would get not only fail-over on an operation failure but also round-robin balancing of operations across your nodes.

-When you create either a HTTPClusterClient or a PBClusterClient you provide a list of Raik nodes.
+When you create either a HTTPClusterClient or a PBClusterClient you provide a list of Riak nodes.
 When performing an operation there's a Retrier object that is used by the Bucket object.
 The default Retrier re-tries an operation 3 times before reporting a failure.
 On each try (the initial and each re-try), a different node is selected from the list of Riak nodes.

 ```java
 import com.basho.riak.client.IRiakClient;